Family-Friendly Fall Festivals in North Carolina

 Best for: World travelers and those infatuated with learning about different cultures.
 The three-day event features cultural booths, sidewalk cafes serving international food, fashions from around the globe and an international dance competition.

-What’s in it for kids: Children’s cultural performances, international story time and a Kids Got Talent competition.
+What’s in it for kids: Children’s cultural performances, art and craft activities and a World Scavenger Hunt passport game.

 photo courtesy of PTm photography - palani mohan